This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Ah, sweet breads.
 Forgiver of all added-in leftovers and hidden fruits and veggies.
 Your family is going to love this pretty darn healthy Chocolate Sweet Potato Banana Bread!

 I had leftover pureed sweet potato and several overripe bananas in the freezer to use up recently.
 (Yes, you should definitely freeze leftovers like that to save money.)
 Anyway, this delicious banana bread was the result!
-It’s similar to my Banana Pumpkin Muffins but with some added cocoa and a sweet potato twist.
+It’s similar to my Banana Pumpkin Bread but with some added cocoa and a sweet potato twist.

 In the recipe, I suggested several substitutions to make this bread even healthier (if you want):